Asymptotic Analysis of Sample-averaged Q-learning

 Batch-means and plug-in estimators offer alternative approaches for estimating parameter uncertainty in stochastic gradient descent (SGD).
 Batch-means techniques reduce variance by dividing the SGD samples into batches, then averaging the results to obtain more stable estimates of uncertainty.
 In contrast, plug-in estimators directly substitute parameter estimates into theoretical statistical formulas, often leveraging asymptotic properties or the structure of the model.
 These methods are commonly used to compute key quantities such as standard errors and confidence intervals, providing valuable insight into the reliability of the estimated parameters.
 Chen et al. \cite{chen2020statistical_inference} propose a comprehensive framework involving batch-means and plug-in estimators for SGD, demonstrating that plug-in estimators achieve faster convergence, while batch-means require less storage and computation.
 For RL algorithms like Q-learning, complex covariance matrices pose challenges for plug-in methods.
 Zhu and Dong \cite{zhu2021constructing} adapt batch-means to construct asymptotically valid confidence regions, incorporating a process-level FCLT.

 Our work differentiates itself from these approaches in several key ways.
-Although similar to \cite{lee2022fast} in employing FCLT, we focus on a sample-averaged Q-learning algorithm, addressing the complexities of Markovian data dependence, which separates our work from existing SGD-focused methods.
-Unlike conventional bootstrapping methods which may be computationally intensive, our sample-averaged approach utilizes FCLT with random scaling, offering a robust theoretical framework and potentially reducing computational overhead.
-Moreover, while batch-means methods like those of Zhu and Dong \cite{zhu2021constructing} handle varying batch sizes, our approach extends this by incorporating a time-varying batch-size parameter, enhancing generalizability and applicability.
-Our work also builds on previous studies applying FCLT to RL algorithms, such as Li et al. \cite{li2023polyak} and Xie and Zhang \cite{xie2022statistical}, by proposing a varying step-size sample-averaged Q-learning algorithm and offering a more generalized FCLT result that broadens applicability.
+Although similar to \cite{lee2022fast} in employing FCLT, we focus on a general sample-averaged Q-learning algorithm, addressing the complexities of Markovian data dependence, which separates our work from existing SGD-focused methods.
+Unlike conventional bootstrapping methods which may be computationally intensive, {our approach utilizes FCLT and random scaling method, establishing a robust general theoretical framework and potentially reducing computational overhead.} Our work also builds on previous studies applying FCLT to RL algorithms, such as Li et al. \cite{li2023polyak} and Xie and Zhang \cite{xie2022statistical}, by proposing a varying step-size general version of batch-averaged Q-learning algorithm and offering a more generalized FCLT result that broadens asymptotic analysis and applicability.